LincolnFirks/BLE-Patient-Tracker-App/README.md

 The recievers can be any computer with BLE and networking capabilities (in my case, raspberry pi 4s).
 These recievers are placed around a healthcare clinic and update the database remotely.

+An API is included in this project that allows an EHR (or any system) to securely register and communicate with the app.
+An EHR can use the API to register it's endpoint for patient updates.
+Additionally, it can register tags; the API will generate a UUID for the tag to pass back to the EHR to associate updates with.
+When a BLE token moves, the Web Application will send a notification to the EHR endpoint that the UUID moved.
+This will allow secure transfer of information.

 # Usage